A rehab clinic near Tower Hamlets

 Private treatment offers more choice enabling you to access specialist programmes and community aftercare projects from your chosen clinic.
 Private treatment also includes full board and lodging for the duration of your treatment programme.

-Types of addiction treatment and rehab programmes in Tower Hamlets
+Types of addiction treatment and rehab programmes near Tower Hamlets

 There are several different types of treatment programme available depending on the help you are looking for.
 This includes outpatient services (commonly referred to as ‘day rehab’) and residential services, both NHS and privately funded.